adamchairly/ai-agents/README.md

 # Flappy: Q-learning

-This project is made as an experiment with Q-learning in a relatively simple enviroment; in the world of Flappy Bird.
+This project is made as an experiment with Q-learning in a relatively simple environment; in the world of Flappy Bird.

 The dependencies of the project are `pygame`, `numpy` and optionally `matplotlib` for plotting the results of a learning period.

-The goal was to implement the algorithm in practice and potentially improve on the works I discovered in github; previous experiments by [Cihan](https://github.com/chncyhn/flappybird-qlearning-bot) and [SarvagyaVaish](https://sarvagyavaish.github.io/FlappyBirdRL/).
+The goal was to implement the algorithm in practice and potentially improve on the works I discovered in Github; previous experiments by [Cihan](https://github.com/chncyhn/flappybird-qlearning-bot) and [SarvagyaVaish](https://sarvagyavaish.github.io/FlappyBirdRL/).

 ## Q-learning

 - Q-learning is a model-free reinforcement learning algorithm, using a Q-table to store quality values to each state-action pair.
-Q(s, a)
 - The Q-value for a particular state-action pair is updated using the formula:
 $$Q(s, a) = Q(s, a) + \alpha \left[ R(s, a) + \gamma \max_{a'} Q(s', a') - Q(s, a) \right ]$$
 - $Q(s, a)$ is the current value